Posted By Ahijoy On April 4, 2023

 - Pre-press your clothing to eliminate any creases and moisture before transferring the vinyl.

-- Use lukewarm water and a gentle detergent to wash the fabric.
+- Use lukewarm water and a gentle detergent to wash the fabric with hands.
 If it is a shirt, flip it inside out.

 - Do not use bleach or any other harsh cleaning agents.